DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 ### Data Cruncher

-*This project involved data analysis and number crunching*
+*Involved data analysis and number crunching*

 Went to the Controller’s Office for their work around the Pit Stop Program.&nbsp; They created a rigorous and replicable analytic process for identifying locations that would are most in need of a Pit Stop station, ensuring city resources go to areas most in need.